Uquinix/lotus/roms/u-boot/doc/board/emulation/qemu-arm.rst

 - For ARM::

-    qemu-system-arm -machine virt -bios u-boot.bin
+    lotus-system-arm -machine virt -bios u-boot.bin

 - For AArch64::

-    qemu-system-aarch64 -machine virt -cpu cortex-a57 -bios u-boot.bin
+    lotus-system-aarch64 -machine virt -cpu cortex-a57 -bios u-boot.bin

-Note that for some odd reason qemu-system-aarch64 needs to be explicitly told to use a 64-bit CPU or it will boot in 32-bit mode.
+Note that for some odd reason lotus-system-aarch64 needs to be explicitly told to use a 64-bit CPU or it will boot in 32-bit mode.

 Additional persistent U-boot environment support can be added as follows: